Skip to Content

 Chocolate Quinoa Cake with Whipped Ganache Frosting and White Chocolate Shavings.
 WOW.

 The ganache frosting is very easy but takes several hours to complete, so plan accordingly.
 I did the first step of the ganache 3 hours before making the cake, set it in the fridge, and then finished it after the cake cooled.
-All you’ll need to do is heat cream, pour it over chocolate, let sit, then stir.
-It just needs a little time to cool before you whip it and frost the cake.
+All you’ll need to do is heat heavy cream in a small saucepan or medium microwave-safe bowl, pour it over the chocolate, let sit for a few minutes, then stir.
+It just needs a little time to cool in the fridge before you whip it and frost the cake.

 Step 2: Cook the Quinoa.